search_api_autocomplete

 What is the FSMA’s role?

-The FSMA supervises the operation of pension savings funds and also supervises compliance with the insurance legislation as regards individual life insurance.
+The FSMA supervises the operation of pension savings funds and also supervises compliance with the insurance legislation governing individual life insurance.

 Where can you get more information?

-You can find more information on individual pensions on Wikifin.be (French - Dutch) and on the website of the FPS Finances (French - Dutch).
+You can find more information on individual pensions on Wikifin.be (French - Dutch) and on the website of the FPS Finance (French - Dutch).